LKBEAST/Proposed-FFA-IR/README.md

 Files are saved with sequential naming, 0 was the first and 10 was last.

-EDIT: the FFA-IR code is available at: https://github.com/mlii0117/FFA-IR.git
+EDIT: the FFA-IR code is available at: https://github.com/mlii0117/FFA-IR.git and evalTest.py was used to train and evaluate the object detector using detectron2